fluid-project/sjrk-story-telling/docs/CONFIGURATION.md

 In addition to the above configuration options, there are others that are more private and you may not wish to store in a repository.
 For those you can make use of a `secrets.json` file which should be placed in the root directory of a running instance of the Storytelling tool.
-The `secrets.json` can be used to configure the admin password, session secret, configure how author credentials are encrypted, and https certificates.
+The `secrets.json` can be used to configure the admin password, session secret, https certificates, and configure how author credentials are encrypted.

 For more information about the author credential options, see [crypto](https://nodejs.org/api/crypto.html).